algonquindesign-grads/2021/_students/fuentes-daniela.md

 first_name: "Daniela"
 last_name: "Fuentes"
 headshot_alt: |
   The headshot of Daniela Fuentes.
-It depicts
+It depicts a person with very curly, dark hair in a ponytail, smiling slightly whilst directly facing the camera.
 ation_word: "Imagination"
 keywords:
   - "Efficient"